EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 |image7|\

-|image3|\  Open the previous MultiQC report and see if they have
+|image3|\  Open the previous MultiQC report and see have they have
 improved?

 |image3|\  Did sequences at the 5’ end become uniform?
 Why might that
 be?
-Is there anything that suggests that adaptor sequences were found?
+Is there anything that suggests that adapter sequences were found?

 |image29|\  To generate a summary file of how the sequence were
 categorised by Kneaddata, run the following command.